molecularmodelinglab/StopTox-External-Validation/README.md

 ## Repository Structure

 - **data/**
-  Contains curated datasets and source materials from ICE, ChemIDPlus, and other repositories.
+  Contains curated datasets and source materials from the Integrated Chemical Environment (ICE).

 - **results/**
   Includes an Excel file with calculated metrics (CCR, sensitivity, specificity, PPV, NPV) for each toxicity endpoint, following the methodology described in Borba et al.
+  Also contains predictions and scored using the OECD QSAR Toolbox.

 ## Overview